apache/apisix-website/blog/en/blog/2023/01/02/accessing_apisix-dashboard_from_everywhere_with_keycloak_authentication.md

 ```
 > Work on **hdev**

-Port forward apisix-dashboard and access it ah “http://localhost:9090” and login with “admin” / admin“
+Port forward apisix-dashboard and access it ah “http://localhost:9090” and login with **“admin” / "admin“**
 ```
 kubectl -n apisix port-forward service/apisix-dashboard 9090:80
 ```